Southern Weather: Background and production

 Southern Weather was produced by Aaron Sprinkle; Gillespie was initially going to work with someone different until an A&R representative at Tooth & Nail Records suggested Sprinkle.
 Gillespie didn't know Sprinkle beforehand, but admired his work with Pedro the Lion.
 Recording sessions were held at Compound Recording in Seattle, Washington with Zach Hodges acting as the additional engineer.
 Gillespie tracked the drums on a kit made by former Pearl Jam drum tech Aaron Mlasko.
 Gillespie used a number of snares to achieve as many different tones as he could.
 For "Dirty and Left Out", the drums were recorded into one microphone with a tambourine taped to the bass drum.

 "Dirty and Left Out" also features an additional vocal from Sunny Day Real Estate frontman Jeremy Enigk, who grew up with Sprinkle.
 Though Gillespie had considered the album finished by this point, Sprinkle recorded Enigk's part while Gillespie was busy touring with Underoath.
 J.R.
 McNeely mixed almost every track (except for "Say This Sooner") with assistant Lars Katz at Compound Recording.
 "Say This Sooner" was mixed by David Bendeth with engineer Dan Korneff at the House of Loud in Elmwood Park, New Jersey.
 John Bender handled additional vocal recording at the same studio.
 The recordings were then mastered by Ted Jensen at Sterling Sound in New York City.

-Composition
+Music and lyrics

 Musically, the album has been described as alternative rock, emo, pop rock, coming across as less aggressive in both the music and vocals than Underoath's screamo stylings.
+Additionally, Alternative Press described the album's style as representing "scene music".

 Though Gillespie received writing credit for all of the songs, Underoath guitarist Tim McTague helped him write one of the tracks.
 Gillespie performed nearly all the instrumentation on the record.
 Sprinkle contributed additional guitar and keyboards; Kevin Suggs adds pedal steel guitar.
 Discussing "Say This Sooner", Gillespie said: "I've had struggles along the way [growing up in the Deep South].
 But I am very much informed by Southern values and I think the songs speak to that."
 Alternative country-influenced "Dirty and Left Out" was written after Gillespie and Sprinkle listened to Ocean Beach (1995) by Red House Painters.
 The track, along with "Amazing Because It Is", serves as a declaration of his Christian faith.